KevinZhouRafael/Shrimp/README.md

 ## License

-ShrimpHttp is available under the MIT license.
+Shrimp is available under the MIT license.
 See the LICENSE file for more info.